NCEAS/msai4earth-esa/iceplant_detection/README.md

 [//]: # (--------------------)

-## TRIALS
+## Active Code

-All folders starting with TRIALS_ include notebooks with trial code that is no longer in use.

 Notebooks in the current folder starting with TRIALS_# are workflows on which we are working on at the moment:

-* TRIALS_8: classify pixels in a NAIP scene into iceplant, non-iceplant and low-ndvi using a random forest classification model trained on the spectral features of the training set generated in data_sampling_workflow
+* TRIALS_8: classify pixels in a NAIP scene into iceplant, non-iceplant and low-ndvi using a random forest classification model trained on **only the spectral and date** features of the training set generated in data_sampling_workflow

-* TRIALS_10: classify pixels in a NAIP scene into iceplant and non-iceplant using a random forest classification model trained on the spectral and canopy height features of the training set generated in data_sampling_workflow
+* TRIALS_11: classify pixels in a NAIP scene into iceplant, non-iceplant and low-ndvi using a random forest classification model trained on the **spectral, date and canopy height** features of the training set generated in data_sampling_workflow

-* TRIALS_11: same as TRIALS_10, but classifies into three categories

 * TRIALS_12: assign to each pixel within an area of interest (subset of NAIP scene) the [probability](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier.predict_proba)  with which the random forest classifies it as iceplant (see